AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 This way of hovering, when a couple of points are hovered simultaneously, is a multi-hover mode.

-Note that there is a short version of this command:
+Note that there is a short version of defining the hovering mode.
+Let's now look at another mode - <a name="byX">byX</a>:
 ```
 // single-hover enabling
 chart.interactivity('byX');